Alejandro Anaya-Rocha, MD

 Chun Ning Hu, DO

-Touro University of Osteopathic Medicine I go by the name “Ningning.”
+Touro University of Osteopathic Medicine I go by “Ningning.”
 I was born in Taipei, Taiwan and immigrated with my family to the San Francisco Bay Area at the age of 6.
 I spent most of my childhood in Clayton, CA, a small city nestled at the base of Mount Diablo, learning the value of hard work from my parents who took on multiple jobs to make ends meet.

 While getting my BA in Public Health at UC Berkeley, I utilized my Mandarin skills to establish an afterschool program for youths from low-income immigrant households in SF Chinatown and served as a Labor Coach for limited English proficiency patients.
 I also explored my interest in global and community health as a peer advisor for students engaged in diverse fieldwork that critically examined issues of poverty and inequality.
 Through my own fieldwork experience on international medical mission trips and my semester abroad in Argentina, I developed an understanding of cultural humility and a passion for equitable access to healthcare.